Barnham Cross

 The Vision

-From everything you’ve told us over the years, we know that you want Barnham Cross:
+From everything you've told us, we know that you want Barnham Cross:

 Next Image

-To be a place that is clean, tidy and cared for
+To be a place that is clean and cared for by all

 Everything that we do in Barnham Cross, together with our community partners, champions, and you, is with the things you want for your estate in mind.